chq1155/Homepage-of-CAO-Hanqun/index.md

 My research interests lie at the intersection of **artificial intelligence, bioinformatics**, and **deep generative models**.
 By combining insights from these fields, I aim to push the boundaries of what is possible in protein engineering and contribute to the development of innovative computational tools that can accelerate scientific discovery.

+Any contact can be accessed through email: hanquncao@gmail.com or hanquncao2001@link.cuhk.edu.hk

 ## Education

 - **The Chinese University of Hong Kong**